faircloth-lab/phyluce/docs/installation.rst

     Although you can configure phyluce_ to use binaries of different provenance, this is not officially supported.

+.. attention:: We do not support phyluce_ on Windows, although you technically
+    should be able to install phyluce_ on Windows using the Windows Subsystem for Linux (WSL) and installing Ubuntu 20.04 LTS from the Windows Store.
+    You should also be able to use the docker_ image.

 .. note:: We build and test the binaries available through conda_ using
     64-bit operating systems that include:

     - MacOS 10.15
     - Ubuntu 20.04 LTS

+    We will officially support MacOS 10.16 when the github_ build system offers this platform for automated tests.

 phyluce_ is also available for use as a docker_ image.
 Underneath the hood the docker_ image runs Ubuntu 20.04 LTS and installs phyluce_ and related